 Museums, galleries and theme parks tend to outsource their visual merchandising requirements, but may employ some entry-level visual merchandising staff.

 Higher-level visual merchandisers tend to work in head offices, many of which are based in London and the South East or in other large cities.
-A good source of potential employers is The Retail Directory of the UK.
+A good source of potential employers is The Retail Directory.
 Senior-level visual merchandisers can also be field-based, working in stores across a particular region or based within stores themselves.

 Employers will appreciate candidates who have a strong portfolio of relevant work that displays their abilities and potential.